 Even with an introducer, you’ll still have to do all the work to compile your information, transactions, and documents.
 They won’t know your story and the history of all your transactions, so even if they do offer to help with this as part of their fee, it would be best to prepare them yourself so that you get the details right and are prepared to answer thoroughly.

-What cryptocurrency banks are looking for most is that you meet their qualifications.
+What cryptocurrency banks need is that you meet their qualifications.

 After considering your profile, contact the bank and ask the banker you’ll be working with what they’re looking for.
 It’s in their best interest to have your bank with them.
 They want you to succeed and open an account.
 So work with them to know specifically what their compliance officers will be looking for.